On the Properties of Error Patterns in the Constant Lee Weight Channel: Conclusions

 \section{Conclusions}

 In this work we have introduced an algorithm for the construction of error patterns over $\intring_m^n$ of a fixed Lee weight.
-The algorithm is efficient compared to straight-forward approaches, which are more involved in terms of computation and memory.
-Our idea was to subdivide the tasks into subtasks, which are more or less easy to solve.
-Of course, the procedure is dominated by the computation of the distribution used to chose the underlying integer partition of a vector's Lee weight decomposition.
-Nevertheless, for fixed Lee weight $t$, this distribution can be pre-computed.
-We have shown that the algorithm presented draws an vector uniformly at random among all vectors of the same length and Lee weight.
-This property is important from a cryptographic viewpoint in the context of Lee metric code-based cryptography in order to avoid information leakage on the structure of the error pattern.
+The algorithm is efficient compared to straightforward approaches, which are more involved in terms of computation and memory.
+The proposed algorithm is based on the idea of subdividing the tasks into subtasks, which are more or less easy to solve.
+The procedure is dominated by the computation of the distribution used to choose the underlying integer partition of a vector's Lee weight decomposition.
+For a fixed Lee weight $t$, this distribution can be pre-computed.
+We have shown that the presented algorithm draws a vector uniformly at random among all vectors of the same length and Lee weight.
+This property is important for cryptographic applications in the context of Lee metric code-based cryptography in order to avoid information leakage on the structure of the error pattern.
 Additionally, the results on the constant-weight Lee channel together with the random construction of sequences of fixed Lee weight were used to derive the probability of reducing the Lee weight of a vector over $\intring_m^n$ when multiplying it by a random nonzero element of $\intring_m$, for the limit case where the sequence length grows large.
 An open problem is to characterize this probability in the finite sequence length regime.